ring-lang/ring/README.md

 These types are (String, Number, List & Object)

-The idea is to have many use cases for each type which increase the flexibility and the ability to write functions that are more usable in different situtations.
+The idea is to have many use cases for each type which increase the flexibility and the ability to write functions that are more usable in different situations.

 The String type is used to represent:
 * One character